fsanger/fsanger.github.io/_posts/2015-07-02-updating-repo-branch-with-changes.md

 	git push origin master
 	git status

-then:
+Then:
 	git checkout -b gh-pages
 	(to create a new branch)

 or:
 	git checkout gh-pages
 	(switches to already created branch)

 * tiy-assignments git gh-pages